kamaal111/codemod-kit/README.md

 - `content`: An `SgRoot<TypesMap>` object representing the parsed AST.
 - `rule`: A `Rule<TypesMap>` object defining the pattern to search for.
-- `transformer`: A function that takes a matched node and returns an optional string replacement.
+- `transformer`: A function that takes a matched node and returns an optional string replacement, or a string for direct replacement.

 Returns the transformed content as a string with all matching nodes replaced.